amrij/zonnepanelen/README.md

 ## Customize css/zonnepanelen.css
 In css/zonnepanelen.css the following is fixed:
 - div.box_Zonnepanelen: place, dimensions and possible rotation;
-- div.box_Zonnepaneel_x: place and dimensions in % of the dimensions of div.box_Zonnepanelen
+- div.box_Zonnepaneel_x: place and dimensions in % of the dimensions of div.box_Zonnepanelen.

+The file img/maan/maan.zip must be unpacked.

 For more information see https://gathering.tweakers.net/forum/list_message/54439825#54439825